razi-rais/eth-wikipedia-changetracker/Documentation/WindowsApplicationSetup.md

 4. Run `npm install` inside the Terminal in the WikiChangeAngular folder.
 5. Run `npm start`
 6. Open your browser on http://localhost:4200/

-## Opening & Running the Front-end Application

-Once your front-end and back-end are setup, [click here to go setup Rinkeby.](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/Setup.md)
+7. Once your front-end and back-end are setup, [click here to go setup Rinkeby.](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/Setup.md)